-- Terminate and cultivate the grass sward at a time of year when nutrient loss via leaching and/or surface runoff from the bare soil will be minimised (i.e. in spring / summer / early autumn, and when ground conditions are suitable). - Establish the following crop as early in the autumn as possible.
-This is to: - ensure that the maximum amount of nutrient released by the grass sward is taken up by the following crop/s.
-This could involve using cover crops to retain nutrients in following winters. - o maximise over-winter ground cover to reduce surface runoff.
+- Terminate and cultivate the grass sward at a time of year when nutrient loss via leaching and/or surface runoff from the bare soil will be minimised (i.e. in spring / summer / early autumn, and when ground conditions are suitable). - Establish the following crop as early in the autumn as possible, or in the spring.
+This is to:

+- ensure that the maximum amount of nutrient released by the grass sward is taken up by the following crop/s.
+This could involve using cover crops to retain nutrients in following winters. - maximise over-winter ground cover to reduce surface runoff over the following winter.